The Construction of Space Shuttle Launch Complex 39-B

 Out here at the Launch Pad, electricity comes up out of the ground.
 Jesus makes it, or maybe the Devil, or something, and after it comes up out of the ground, they grab hold of it with big copper cables and make it go where they need it, and make it do what they want it to, when they get it there.

 Electricity is funny stuff.
-It very defintiely wants to kill you.
+It very definitely wants to kill you.
 It's evil shit.
 It has murder in its heart at all times, and it's smart, and it's devious, too.
 And it's invisible, so you'll never see it coming when it seizes its opportunity in the blink of an eye, and kills you.

 I don't actually believe in electricity.
 I think it's all Evil Spirits, and I respect it in the exact same manner that I respect Evil Spirits, and I stay the fuck away from the shit, every chance I get.